 Gulls and other related sea birds exist in great numbers along coastal areas, large lakes and rivers.
-A subset of long winged swimming birds, there are 45 species of Gulls .
+A subset of long winged swimming birds, there are 45 species of seagulls .
 Twenty species are resident (nesting) in North America and four are visitors (non-nesting).
-An intelligent bird, they will carry mussels and clams high in the air and drop them on hard surfaces to get to the soft meat inside.
+Gulls are intelligent birds.
+They will carry mussels and clams high in the air and drop them on hard surfaces to get to the soft meat inside.
 Gulls have the ability to drink saltwater and freshwater, thanks to a pair of salt removing glands above their nostrils.
 They are good swimmers who can walk or run agilely on land.
 Gulls are scavenging birds; they will eat everything from dead fish and garbage to field mice and insects.
-Gulls enjoy protection at the federal, state and local levels.
+Gulls are protected by law at the federal, state and local levels.

 The typical Gull has a light colored body with black wing tips and a dark mantle that can range from deep black to light gray.
 Their coloring can change between seasons.
 Juveniles are usually brown with a dark band on the tail.